angelo-v/wordpress-backup/README.md

 ## Create and run the backup container

-The Docker image is available on the public Docker hub under the name aveltens/backup-WordPress.
+The Docker image is available on the public Docker hub under the name aveltens/wp-backup.

 wp-backup is a separte container, performing backup and restore operations.
 The WordPress and MySQL containers of your blog are linked to wp-backup, but they are not modified in any way.

 To run a backup container, you use the `docker run` command, linking your WordPress and MySQL containers:

-`docker run --name <backup-container-name> --volumes-from=<your-WordPress-container> --link=<your-mysql-container>:mysql -d aveltens/wp-backup`
+`docker run --name <backup-container-name> --volumes-from=<your-wordpress-container> --link=<your-mysql-container>:mysql -d aveltens/wp-backup`

 You have to replace the placeholders: